criszelaya24/weatherApp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once you have installed all the dependencies, run `npm start` and go to your browser and search: `localhost:3000`
+Once you have installed all the dependencies, run `npm run dev` and go to your browser and search: `localhost:3000`

 <!-- CONTACT -->
 ## Contact